RoboticAgents/trudytheturtle/writing/report.md

 ## Step 1: Getting Started and `teleop`

-TODO: Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.
+Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.

+We first turned our robot on a plugged it into the power and then we heard the two chimes and waited for it to show up on the wifi.
+When it wasn't showing up we held the two buttons on either side of the power button and then it showed up on the wifi.
+Then we waited for it to connect and went to the webpage.
+We then watched the videos about navigation and map building and started to take the steps to complete that with our robot.

 ## Step 2: Implementation Details